Gigaspaces/xap-docs/site/content/xap121/web-jetty-processing-unit-container.markdown

    * `<Jetty>/lib/annotations/*.jar`
    * `<Jetty>/lib/websocket/*.jar`
    * `<Jetty>/lib/apache-jsp/*.jar`
 4. Also, Download cdi-api-2.0-EDR1.jar and place it at under the Jetty directory as well.
-The file could be downloaded from here: [http://central.maven.org/maven2/javax/enterprise/cdi-api/2.0-EDR1/cdi-api-2.0-EDR1.jar](http://central.maven.org/maven2/javax/enterprise/cdi-api/2.0-EDR1/cdi-api-2.0-EDR1.jar)
+The file could be downloaded from here: {{%exurl "cdi-api-2.0-EDR1" "http://central.maven.org/maven2/javax/enterprise/cdi-api/2.0-EDR1/cdi-api-2.0-EDR1.jar"%}}
 5. With version 9 the connector configuration has [changed](#jetty9).

 {{%/panel%}}